 If you’re pregnant and scared about breastfeeding, you’re not alone.
 Many moms are scared to breastfeed.
-Here are practical steps you can take.
+Learn the 7 reasons that will tame your fear.

-You don’t understand how other moms can’t wait to nurse their babies.
-Or how they see breastfeeding as a time to bond.
-All you’ve got on your mind is how you’re ever going to pull it off.
+I didn’t understand how other moms couldn’t wait to nurse their babies, or how they see breastfeeding as a time to bond.
+All I had on your mind is how I was ever going to pull it off.

 If you’re scared to breastfeed, you’re not alone.
 Many moms dread the thought of breastfeeding a baby.
 First time moms might not know what to expect, and veteran moms may have had a negative experience with their older children.